 Before starting treatment it is advisable to give the patient a test dose of 2.5–5.0 mg to exclude unexpected toxic effects.
 If, one week later, appropriate laboratory tests are normal, treatment may be initiated.

 The usual dose is 7.5 – 15 mg once a week.
-Weekly dose may also be administered in three divided doses over 24 hours.
 For the treatment of severe psoriasis, the total weekly dosage can be raised to 20 - 25 mg administered orally as necessary.
 Dosage should be adjusted according to the patient's response and the haematological toxicity.

 In adults with severe, active, classical or definite rheumatoid arthritis who are unresponsive or intolerant to conventional therapy, Maxtrex should be taken as 7.5-15 mg once a week.
-The planned weekly dose may also be administered in three divided doses over 24 – 36 hours.
 The total weekly dosage can be raised to 20-25 mg as necessary.
 Dosage should be adjusted according to the patient's response and the haematological toxicity.